ewhalen12/caeSurrogateUtility/README.md

                np.array([1.6, 0.1, 0.6])]
 ```

-Depending on the context, you may be interested in error metrics at the point level:
+There are many possible ways to quantify the predictive performance.
+Depending on the context, you may be interested in error metrics at the point, part, or set levels.

+#### Point-level metrics:
 ```
 cu.computeFieldLossMetrics(trueFields, predictions, level='point')
 ```